PastelBelem8/ADOPT.jl/dev-notes/MOOLibrariesRequirements.md

 Reference:

 [1] Ignacio Hidalgo, J., Fernandez, F., Lanchares, J., Cantú-Paz, E., and Zomaya, A. (2010).
 Parallel architectures and bioinspired algorithms.
 Parallel Computing, 36(10–11), 553–554.

+[2] Nebro, A. J., Durillo, J. J., and Vergne, M. (2015).
+Redesigning the jMetal Multi-Objective Optimization Framework.
+Proceedings of the Companion Publication of the 2015 on Genetic and Evolutionary Computation Conference - GECCO Companion ’15, 1093–1100.